near/docs/docs/2.develop/4.testing/integration/integration.md

 The file `blockchain.js` contains code to simplify using `near-api-js` to create users, connect to the contract, etc. Do not worry much about this file.

 #### methods.js
 When handling calls to smart contract you will find yourself translating NEARs to yoctoNEARs often, as well as parsing the results.
-To not overload the testing file with such boilerplates, we put them in a separated file.
+To not overload the testing file with such boilerplate, we put them in a separated file.

 #### main.test.js
 This is the main test file, were we create 3 users (`alice`, `bob`, and `cloud`), and make them interact with the contract.
 You might notice that all accounts are created as sub-accounts of our contract.
 We do this to simplify the code, since we can leverage that `nearConfig` already has the keys of our contract.